Call for Applications: Regional Online Summer School on International Humanitarian Law, 6-10 July 2021

 Eligibility criteria and requirements

-- Working experience in the humanitarian and other relevant sectors (NGOs, state agencies, international organizations, national Red Cross and Red Crescent societies) or current enrolment in a master/postgraduate program in law, political science, international relations, journalism and other adjacent fields of study
+- Background in the public international law and/or the IHL is required.
+In particular, an eligible candidate should have either working experience in the humanitarian and other relevant sectors (international and local NGOs, state agencies, international organizations, national Red Cross and Red Crescent societies) or current enrolment in a master/postgraduate program in law, political science, international relations and other adjacent fields of study.

 To apply for the summer school, please follow the below procedure: